kjgonzalez/codefiles/README.md

 ## Overall Layout of this Repository
 1. catkin_ws for ROS packages / ROS-related work
 2. *_sandbox folders for testing assorted programming ideas
-3. scripts folder for running useful, live code a
+3. scripts folder for running useful, live code

 ### establish kjg repo on new computer
 (for all steps, refer to bash_help.txt)